aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 ### Domain Names and Certificates

-When you create a distribution, CloudFront assigns a domain name for the distribution, for example: `d111111abcdef8.cloudfront.net`; this value can be retrieved from `distribution.domainName`.
+When you create a distribution, CloudFront assigns a domain name for the distribution, for example: `d111111abcdef8.cloudfront.net`; this value can be retrieved from `distribution.distributionDomainName`.
 CloudFront distributions use a default certificate (`*.cloudfront.net`) to support HTTPS by default.
 If you want to use your own domain name, such as `www.example.com`, you must associate a certificate with your distribution that contains your domain name.
 The certificate must be present in the AWS Certificate Manager (ACM) service in the US East (N. Virginia) region; the certificate may either be created by ACM, or created elsewhere and imported into ACM.

 ```ts
 const myCertificate = new acm.DnsValidatedCertificate(this, 'mySiteCert', {